In Depth Baby Product Reviews Led by a Pediatrician

 Larger fold

-The Thule Urban Glide 2 is a top-ranked jogging stroller we've included in our full-size review because it offers enough versatility to double as your daily stroller.
+The Thule Urban Glide 2 is a jogging stroller we've included in our full-size review because it offers enough versatility to double as your daily stroller.
 The Urban Glide 2 is super easy to push and turn, thanks to the larger, rubber, pneumatic wheels.
 It can move over almost any surface with ease, and the front wheel can be locked in place for running on the fly.
 This stroller has a comfortable seating area, uses high-quality materials, and has covered storage with a capacity limit of 10 lbs, fitting a large diaper bag in our tests.
 We measured the adjustable handlebar with a range of 30" - 46", a larger range perfect for taller pushers or parents with vastly different heights.

 Read more: Thule Urban Glide 2 review

-Choosing a top-performer like the Thule Urban Glide 2 can potentially translate into a one-and-done stroller solution for those who like off-road adventures or moving at higher speeds.
+Choosing a top performer like the Thule Urban Glide 2 can potentially translate into a one-and-done stroller solution for those who like off-road adventures or moving at higher speeds.

 Credit: Matt Lighthart